-The Greek philosopher Democritus (circa 460 to 375 B.C.), Fig. 1.1, assumed that the world would be made up of many small and undividable particles that he called atoms (atomos, Greek: undividable).
-In between the atoms, Democritus presumed empty space (a kind of micro-vacuum) through which the atoms moved according to the general laws of mechanics.
+In old Greece, before the time of Socrates, the philosophers searched for the constancy in the world, that is, what is behind the daily experience.
+The Greek philosopher Democritus (circa 460 to 375 BC) (Figure 1.1) assumed that the world was made up of many small and undividable particles that he called atoms (atomos, Greek: undividable).
+In between the atoms, Democritus presumed empty space (a kind of microvacuum) through which the atoms moved according to the general laws of mechanics.
 Variations in shape, orientation, and arrangement of the atoms would cause variations of macroscopic objects.
-Acknowledging this philosophy, Democritus, together with his teacher Leucippus, may be considered as the inventors of the concept of vacuum.
+Acknowledging this philosophy, Democritus, together with his teacher Leucippus, may be considered as the inventor of the concept of vacuum.
 For them, the empty space was the precondition for the variety of our world, since it allowed the atoms to move about and arrange themselves freely.
 Our modern view of physics corresponds very closely to this idea of Democritus.
-However, his philosophy did not dominate the way of thinking until the 16th century.
+However, his philosophy did not dominate the way of thinking until the sixteenth century.

-It was Aristotle's (384 to 322 B.C.) philosophy, which prevailed throughout the Middle Ages and until the beginning of modern times.
-In his book Physica [1], around 330 B.C., Aristotle denied the existence of an empty space.
+It was Aristotle's (384 to 322 BC) philosophy that prevailed throughout the Middle Ages and until the beginning of modern times.
+In his book Physica [1], around 330 BC, Aristotle denied the existence of an empty space.
 Where there is nothing, space could not be defined.
-For this reason no vacuum (Latin: empty space, emptiness) could exist in nature.
+For this reason, no vacuum (Latin: empty space, emptiness) could exist in nature.
 According to his philosophy, nature consisted of water, earth, air, and fire.
-The lightest of these four elements, fire, is directed upwards, the heaviest, earth, downwards.
+The lightest of these four elements, fire, is directed upward, whereas the heaviest, earth, downward.
 Additionally, nature would forbid vacuum since neither up nor down could be defined within it.
 Around 1300, the medieval scholastics began to speak of a horror vacui, meaning nature's fear of vacuum.
 Nature would abhor vacuum and wherever such a vacuum may be on the verge to develop, nature would fill it immediately.

-Around 1600, however, the possibility or impossibility of an evacuated volume without any matter was a much-debated issue within the scientificphilosophical community of Italy, and later, in France and Germany as well.
+Around 1600, however, the possibility or impossibility of an evacuated volume without any matter was a much-debated issue within the scientific-philosophical community of Italy, and later in France and Germany as well.
 This happened at the time when the first scientists were burnt at the stake (Bruno in 1600).